 - limit contact with people outside your household.
 You can lower the risk of catching the virus by reducing the number of people you come into contact with.

 - Avoid peak travel times on public transport.
 Think about when and how you could travel.
-For example you should walk or cycle if you can rather than take public transport.
+For example you could try to walk or cycle if you can rather than take public transport.
 Employers can take steps to help – for example by staggering working hours and providing car parking.

-- Businesses should take reasonable steps to avoid crowds – for example, by using more entrances and exits.
+- Businesses should take reasonable steps to avoid crowding – for example, by using more entrances and exits.

-- Droplets are released when people talk or cough, so stay 2 metres away from someone outside your household and avoid being face-to-face with someone.
+- Droplets are released when people talk or cough, so stay 2 metres away from someone outside your household and avoid being face-to-face with someone, or wear a face covering if you can’t do that.
 It’s safer to stay side-to-side.

 - work from home if you can.
 Your employer should support you to make reasonable adjustments to do this.
 If your workplace is open and you cannot work from home, you can travel to work.
 Read more about returning to work.